Fluffyzwz/cider-install-script/README.md

 `yay -S pnpm`

 to use this script run
-`chmod u+x ./cider-install-script.sh && ./cider-install-script.sh --answer the questions`
+`chmod u+x ./cider-install-script.sh && ./cider-install-script.sh answer` the questions